Industry-Funded Scallop Program

 Information for Fishermen

 Call in for a fishing trip 72 hours prior to planned sail date.
-Call (508) 495-2100, or see A Guide to Calling in for the Industry-Funded Scallop Program for details.
+Call (508) 495-2100, or see A Guide to Calling in for the Industry-Funded Scallop Program for details (note; PDFs will not open in the Chrome Browser).
 Include the following:

 - Gear type (dredge or trawl)